 Board of Directors

-Jean-Claude is Partner and Vice-President at Cross & Joftus.
+Jean-Claude is a Senior Fellow at the Bill & Melinda Gates Foundation.
+He is on a leave from his partner role at Cross & Joftus.
 For more than a decade, Cross & Joftus has been devoted to helping public education leaders achieve outstanding results.
 Jean-Claude is the former Chief Executive of Chicago Public Schools, and prior to his appointment in Chicago, he was Superintendent of Schools for the Rochester, NY School District.
 Under Jean-Claude’s leadership, both the Chicago Public Schools and the Rochester City School District saw substantial improvements in student performance.
 Jean-Claude’s experience also includes a 21-year career as an educator and administrator with the NYC Department of Education.
 There, he was a Regional Superintendent, supervising more than 100 schools in the Borough of Brooklyn, and he also served as the system’s Executive Director for secondary schools.
 Jean-Claude is a Fellow of the Broad Center, a Fellow of the third class of the Pahara-Aspen Institute Education Fellowship, and a member of the Aspen Global Leadership Network.
 A commercial pilot and a native of Haiti, Jean-Claude credits his parents—both of whom were educators—with inspiring him to pursue a career in education.
 He is married to Dr. K. Brooke Stafford-Brizard and is the proud father of four beautiful children.

 The Reverend Doctor Kendrick E. Curry